yonasuriv/PanicSonda/README.md

-# Shark Tank Penetration Testing Framework
+# Panic Sonda Penetration Testing Framework

 **Shell Script uploaded with an Arsenal of tools.**